WordPress/gutenberg/packages/rich-text/README.md

 -   `RichTextValue`: A rich text value.

+<a name="createElement" href="#createElement">#</a> **createElement**

+Parse the given HTML into a body element.

+Note: The current implementation will return a shared reference, reset on each call to `createElement`.
+Therefore, you should not hold a reference to the value to operate upon asynchronously, as it may have unexpected results.

+_Parameters_

+-   _document_ `HTMLDocument`: The HTML document to use to parse.
+-   _html_ `string`: The HTML to parse.

+_Returns_

+-   `HTMLBodyElement`: Body element with parsed HTML.

 <a name="getActiveFormat" href="#getActiveFormat">#</a> **getActiveFormat**

 Gets the format object by type at the start of the selection.
 This can be